Find Senior Living in Alaska

 Search 648 senior living options

-See full list of all 648 licensed assisted living homes in Alaska for 2019.
+See full list of all 648 licensed assisted living facilities in Alaska for 2019.
 Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in Alaska.
-If you or your loved one are looking for a facility in any part of Alaska with kind and caring staff who will assist with daily living tasks such as bathing, dressing, eating, transferring or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living community in Alaska that is nearby.
+If you or your loved one are looking for a facility in any part of Alaska with loving and caring staff who will help with daily living activities such as taking a bath, getting dressed, eating, moving around or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in Alaska that is nearby.

 Types of Assisted Living In Alaska